 Herb Rubbed Sirloin Tip Roast

-Intensely flavored sirloin tip roast using a homemade herb rub paste that is certain to please the entire family.
+This sirloin tip roast is intensely flavored with a homemade herb rub paste that will please the entire family.

-Intensely flavored sirloin tip roast using a homemade herb rub paste that is certain to please the entire family.
+This sirloin tip roast is intensely flavored with a homemade herb rub paste that will please the entire family.

 can you say "wash the beef OFF please?" once again i fall in the few--this was WAY too spicy. of course i used high quality paprika that is hot in itself. and i DID wash the beef rub off.
 1 hour was also painfully short to cook. sorry--my mouth is burning and i feel a little unkind...Read More